 A panel meeting must consist of at least a majority of the CFRP panel members (four of the seven disciplines represented); communications between the coroner/medical examiner and the CFRP Panel Chairperson does not constitute a panel meeting.
+All core members must be invited to a panel meeting and provided an opportunity to attend.
 To facilitate scheduling of panel meetings and other panel business, a chairperson should be elected by the county panel membership.
 As a checks and balance, any panel member, except the coroner/medical examiner, is eligible to be chair.

 The purpose of bringing together this panel of local professionals is to quickly gather the most comprehensive picture of the circumstances surrounding the child fatality illness/injury/event.
 Each panel member is responsible for presenting any pertinent information their discipline has been able to gather on the case from their own system, asking questions to better understand the circumstances surrounding the death and making recommendations for further actions from the CFRP panel itself, or other relevant parties.
 The panel does not make a ruling concerning the death.
 The enhanced, shared information may draw different conclusions about the cause or circumstances of death than was indicated initially.
-The individual disciplines may use the information to: 1) further their individual evaluations/investigations, 2) provide family and/or community services, or 3) identify/implement immediate or future local prevention strategies.
-The prevention information can be included on the CFRP Final Report.
+The individual disciplines may use the information to 1) further their individual evaluations/investigations, 2) provide family and/or community services, or 3) identify/implement immediate or future local prevention strategies.
+The prevention information can be included in the NCFRP internet-based case reporting system.